fossabot/virtual_hsm/README.md

 ## Design Notes

-- Uses the EVP (Envelope) interface for encryption and decryption, as recommended in OpenSSL 3.0
+- Uses the EVP (Envelope) interface for encryption and decryption, with Ed25519 signing
 - Implements error handling using OpenSSL's error reporting functions
 - Employs AES-256-GCM encryption with a unique IV for each key
 - Provides persistent storage through `keystore.dat` and `master.key` split-paired files